Daniela Ferrian

-Daniela Ferrian (Asti, 12 September 1961) is an Italian former sprinter, three times silver medal with the Italian team of the 4x100 metres relay at the Mediterranean Games.
+Daniela Ferrian (born 12 September 1961) is an Italian former sprinter, three times silver medal with the Italian team of the 4 × 100 metres relay at the Mediterranean Games.

 Biography

 Her best result individual, at international level, was the 4th place at the 1987 European Athletics Indoor Championships, held in Liévin.
 She participated at the 1988 Summer Olympics.
 She won national championships at various distances 7 times.
 She has 51 caps in national team from 1982 to 1993.